 Utah Admin.
 Rules R277-709-3B (May 8, 2014)

-An SEOP/plan for college and career readiness and, as appropriate, an Individualized Education Plan (IEP) shall be developed for youth in custody students based upon the results of the student’s evaluation.
-This plan shall be developed in cooperation with appropriate representatives of other service agencies working with the student, shall specify the responsibilities of each agency towards the student and shall be signed by the representatives of each agency.
-The plan shall be reviewed and updated at least once each year or immediately following the student’s transfer from one program to another, whichever is sooner.
+A plan for college and career readiness and, as appropriate, an Individualized Education Plan (IEP) shall be developed for youth in custody students based upon the results of the student’s evaluation.
+This plan shall be developed in cooperation with appropriate representatives of other service agencies working with the student (such as JJS, DSFS, DWS), shall specify the responsibilities of each agency towards the student and shall be signed by the representatives of each agency.
+The plan shall be reviewed and updated at least once each year or immediately following the student’s transfer from one custody program to another, whichever is sooner.

 Utah Admin.
-Rules R277-709-3(5) (April 9, 2018)
+Rules R277-709-3(5) (August 19, 2019)